Winter may not seem like the best time of year to have exciting photo shoots and take gorgeous photos.

 Winter might not the most ideal time for sitting outside for hours, waiting for a wild animal to pass by.

-But snow-covered environments can give a great frame to the animals you do spot.
+But snow-covered environments can give a great backdrop to the animals you do spot.
 Of course, there are some white animals out there.
 But a lot of them can’t hide as well as in other seasons.

 If you don’t want to wander in the cold winter weather, you can even attract animals to your garden or window.